f3d-app/f3d/doc/libf3d/CLASSES.md

 ## Loader class

 The loader class is responsible to read and load the file from the disk.
-It supports reading multiple files and even folders.
+It supports reading full scene files as well as multiple geometries into a default scene.

 ## Window class